agile-lab-dev/articles-code/README.md

 The subfolder `carbon_images` will contain:
 - a set of PNG images produced from the source files
-- a file named `embedded_images_links` which contains, for each image, to associated embedded URL to be used on Medium
+- a file named `embedded_images_links` which contains, for each image, the associated embedded URL to be used on Medium

 ### Details

 By default, one file produces one embedded/non embedded image.
-For example, if the file is named `code.scala`, the resulting non-embedded PNG image has name `code.png`.
+For example, if the file is named `code.scala`, the resulting non-embedded PNG image will be named `code.png`.

 However, if you have a single file which contains multiple sections, you can put your code only in a file and then produce `N` code images.
 This can be extremely useful if you have big chunks of code that "logically" fits together.

-You can do this by using the character `§` in your code.
+You can do this by using the character `§` in your source code file.
 For example, if we have a file named `awesome.scala` like this:

 ```scala
 val a = "wow"